 This option may be used for customizing the coordinate dimension of the geometry field.
 By default, it is set to 2, for representing two-dimensional geometries.
 For spatial backends that support it, it may be set to 3 for three-dimensional support.

-At this time 3D support is limited to the PostGIS spatial backend.
+At this time 3D support is limited to the PostGIS and SpatiaLite backends.

-Geography support is limited only to PostGIS 1.5+, and will force the SRID to be 4326.
+Geography support is limited to PostGIS and will force the SRID to be 4326.

 Because geography calculations involve more mathematics, only a subset of the PostGIS spatial lookups are available for the geography type.
 Practically, this means that in addition to the distance lookups only the following additional spatial lookups are available for geography columns: